 |Real Sega fans remained loyal up until the end mostly because of their first party software, so that's exclusivity for you.|

 This one has to do with how gamers picture a game in their minds and how that affects the loyalty and hype they feel for it.
 Let's see it this way, if a game has been on a platform for several years (sometimes even surpassing a decade) it is kind of a bucket of cold water on your head to see it drift to another audience that may or may not appreciate the game as the original fan base does.
 This is the same as seen your favorite baseball team suddenly change their name, uniform and state they represent.
 Even if the team is the same, it wont feel like it to people who had been following the team all of their lives.
 This emotional attachment/dis-attachment will affect how the game is perceived and how much hype it gets.
-For example, people have been waiting for Kingdom Hearts 3 for a long time, but ever since they announced it as a multiplatform production it has lost a great deal of that previous hype.
+For example, people have been waiting for Kingdom Hearts 3 for a long time, but one topic of discussion in various forums is that ever since they announced it as a multiplatform production it has lost a great deal of that previous hype.

 |Multitasking is hard, but not so difficult when you are focusing on a certain platform instead of 2 or more.|